150 Best Sports Movies of All Time

 In the arena of the sports movie, every story can be told.
 The impossible underdog team that survives a brutal season into the final game.
 The kid who’s just starting out and the veteran being pulled back into the game, who both share the same odds: Against.
 Stories of the power of coming together as a selfless team, and myths of individual strength when you remove all the limits.
 Sports movies make us cheer, laugh, cry, and scream.
 They even make us think about renewing that gym membership.

-We’re going all the way to the end zone with our list of the 130 Best Sports Movies of All Time, sorted by Adjusted Tomatometer from at least 25 reviews each.
+We’re going all the way to the end zone with our list of the 150 Best Sports Movies of All Time, sorted by Adjusted Tomatometer from at least 20 reviews each.
+(The Adjusted Tomatometer is our special formula which takes into account, among other factors, the movie’s year of release and its number of reviews.)
 Just about every sport ever played is here: football (Rudy), baseball (Bull Durham), hockey (Miracle), soccer (Bend It Like Beckham), boxing (Rocky), ice skating (I, Tonya).
 There’s racing: by foot (Without Limits), by car (Talladega Nights), by horse (Seabiscuit).
 We got fictional sports (Rollerball) and sports we made up through sheer tyranny of will (Murderball).
 If it’s in the spirit of competition, it’s in this list.
-Except for sculling.
-Sorry, Nic.

-Because this is a Best Sports Movie list, there are no TV movies (we pour one out for Brian’s Song), and nothing rated Rotten — even fan favorites like The Sandlot or Any Given Sunday.
+Because this is a movie list, there are no TV movies (we pour one out for Brian’s Song), and nothing rated Rotten — even fan favorites like Any Given Sunday.
 Please deal with your rage accordingly before continuing.

-For the leisure, life, and love of the game, here are the 130 Best Sports Movies of All Time!
+Ready?
+For the leisure, life, and love of the game, here are the 150 Best Sports Movies of All Time!
 (And if you’re ready to go the distance, you can purchase the movies on FandangoNow!)

 Critics Consensus: The Express crosses the goal line as an inspirational sports drama, although fans of the genre will recognize many -- if not most -- of its clichés.